 Westphalian smoked ham.
 A gently flavored ham smoked over juniper wood and left to mature for several weeks.

-With almost 800 different varieties (60%), scalded sausages are the most common type.
-Made from raw pork or beef, bacon and finely crushed ice, these ingredients are finely minced and mixed with salt, pepper and other spices, such as coriander, paprika, nutmeg, ginger or cardamom, depending on the type of sausage.
+Brühwursts are the most common type.
+Made from raw pork or beef, bacon, and finely crushed ice, which are finely minced and mixed with salt, pepper and other spices, such as coriander, paprika, nutmeg, ginger, or cardamom.
 The name “scalded sausage” (Brühwurst) comes from the fact that these sausages are scalded in hot water or steam.
 They need to be refrigerated and eaten as soon as possible.
-The most common types of scalded sausage are: Fleischwurst, Bierwurst, Jagdwurst, Bierschinken, Paprikawurst, and Zigeunerwurst (literally, “gypsy sausage”).
+The most common varieties are: Fleischwurst, Bierwurst, Jagdwurst, Bierschinken, Paprikawurst, and Zigeunerwurst (literally, “gypsy sausage”).

 A mildly smoked sausage.
 Serve sliced or added to pasta, soups and salad.